-- a.
-Receipt of a General Officer Memorandum of Reprimand (GOMAR). - b.
+- b.
 Relief For Cause NCOER. - c.
-Denied continued service by the Qualitative Management Program.
-Action will not be initiated under this specific provision until the appeal process has been completed. - d.
+Identified for the Qualitative Management Program. - d.
 Conviction of Assault (of non-relative or domestic partner) - e.
-Uniform Code of Military Justice (UCMJ) action or conviction by a court martial. - f.
-Conviction (military or civilian jurisdiction) of any drug or alcohol related incident, including, but not limited to, driving under the influence, driving while intoxicated, and possession of a controlled substance. - g.
-Conviction (military or civilian jurisdiction) of a sexual offense, under AR 27-10. - h.
-Violation of or negligent disregard of prescribed regulatory guidance or professional standards and ethics in order to obtain a reenlistment, extension, or agreement to enlist or transfer into the RC. - i.
-Signing of a DA Form 4991 (see AR 601-280). - j.
-Failure to advise commanders, or to supervise, train, and direct subordinate retention personnel on the Army Retention Program duties, responsibilities, procedures, and compliance with regulatory guidance, resulting in the unit's inability to accomplish the retention mission. - k.
-Accessing or manipulating official military Personnel records for personal gain or without justification in violation of access policies, i.e., IPPS-A, iPERMS, etc. - l.
-Multiple administrative errors resulting in the suspension of access to personnel systems required to conduct daily functions as a Career Counselor, i.e., RETAIN, iPERMS, etc. - m.
+Uniform Code of Military Justice (UCMJ) action or conviction by a court martial.

+f.
+Conviction (military or civilian jurisdiction) of any drug or alcohol related incident, including, but not limited to, driving under the influence, driving while intoxicated, and possession of a controlled substance.

+g.
+Conviction (military or civilian jurisdiction) of a sexual offense, under AR 27-10.

+h.
+Violation of or negligent disregard of prescribed regulatory guidance or professional standards and ethics in order to obtain a reenlistment, extension, or agreement to enlist or transfer into the RC.

+i.
+Signing of a DA Form 4991 (see AR 601-280).

+j.
+Failure to advise commanders, or to supervise, train, and direct subordinate retention personnel on the Army Retention Program duties, responsibilities, procedures, and compliance with regulatory guidance, resulting in the unit's inability to accomplish the retention mission.

+k.
+Accessing or manipulating official military Personnel records for personal gain or without justification in violation of access policies, i.e., IPPS-A, iPERMS, etc.

+I. Multiple administrative errors resulting in the suspension of access to personnel systems required to conduct daily functions as a Career Counselor, i.e., RETAIN, iPERMS, etc.

+m.
 Demonstration of a pattern of ineffective counseling techniques, which result in erroneous, defective, unfulfilled, or fraudulent reenlistments, extensions, or agreements to enlist or transfer into the RC.
-This includes, but is not limited to, Soldiers who are reenlisted outside of the window, or erroneous payment or nonpayment of a prospective SRB recipient. - n.
+This includes, but is not limited to, Soldiers who are reenlisted outside of the window, or erroneous payment or nonpayment of a prospective SRB recipient.

+n.
 A Career Counselor's repeated failure to process or reenlist Soldiers in accordance with Army retention guidance, directives, and regulations.
-This includes the following: - (1) Repeated failure to accurately process documents or record information on manual or automated systems and reports, which resulted in Soldiers' erroneous or incomplete processing or reenlistment. - (2) Repeated failure to effectively monitor and manage subordinate Career Counselor's accuracy of retention documents or recording of information on manual or automated systems and reports, which resulted in Soldiers' erroneous or incomplete processing or reenlistment. - (3) Failure to report incidents of a subordinate's actions, as identified in paragraphs 8-4a through 8-4o, or to initiate relief or reclassification, as appropriate. - (4) Failure to maintain access to the RETAIN system. - (5) Failure to maintain the MOS qualifications in accordance with DA PAM 611-21. - o.
+This includes the following:

+(1) Repeated failure to accurately process documents or record information on manual or automated systems and reports, which resulted in Soldiers' erroneous or incomplete processing or reenlistment.

+(2) Repeated failure to effectively monitor and manage subordinate Career Counselor's accuracy of retention documents or recording of information on manual or automated systems and reports, which resulted in Soldiers' erroneous or incomplete processing or reenlistment.

+(3) Failure to report incidents of a subordinate's actions, as identified in paragraphs 8-4a through 8-4o, or to initiate relief or reclassification, as appropriate.

+(4) Failure to maintain access to the RETAIN system.

+- (5) Failure to maintain the MOS qualifications in accordance with DA PAM 611-21. - o.
 Failure of two consecutive ACFTs. - p.
-Failure to maintain personal retention eligibility. - q.
+Failure to maintain personal retentioneligibility.

+q.
 Failure to maintain standards, under AR 600-9.
-The Career Counselor will not be relieved until given adequate opportunity to comply with the weight standards according to applicable procedures described in AR 600-9. - r.
+The Career Counselor will not be relieved until given adequate opportunity to comply with the weight standards according to applicable procedures described in AR600-9.

+r.
 Barred from continued service.